Our Corporate Philanthropy Practices

 The Outcomes We Seek: Charitable Giving

-• Growing Home harvested 19,000 pounds of organic produce in 2020.
+• Growing Home harvested 19,000 pounds of organic produce in a single year.
 This provided jobs for people with barriers to employment and affordable food to residents of Chicago’s Englewood community, a local food desert.

 • The Alliance for the Great Lakes organized beach cleanups on all five Great Lakes in 2020, despite logistical challenges presented by the pandemic.
 To date, their 30-year Adopt-a-Beach program has activated over 200,000 volunteers and collected 8,282,807 pieces of litter.

-• Climate Ride created an environmental justice grant program in 2020 that works at the intersections of racial injustice and environmental harm.
-So far, Climate Ride events have generated over $6 million in grants to 282 organizations/projects and engaged 155,000 donors.
+• Climate Ride created an environmental justice grant program that works at the intersections of racial injustice and environmental harm.
+So far, Climate Ride events have generated over $13 million in grants to 350 organizations/projects during 150+ events since 2008.

 While our donations may be meager compared to larger philanthropic foundations and trusts, we’re proud that we can support organizations doing such great work.